ronal001/SQL-data-cleaning-1/README.md

 ```

-3.3 Check whether there are any ages greater than 100 or NULL.
+### 3.3 Checking whether there are any ages greater than 100 or NULL.
 If there are, replace them with the MEAN value.
 Export the age column to a CSV file (readable by Excel).
 Use the MEDIAN function to calculate the median value ⇒ MEDIAN = 40